In General

 At Saint Anselm College there is no specific pre-law program of study nor are there any specific courses required for students planning to attend law school.
 Moreover, law school admissions officers inform us that no one major is any more attractive in terms of gaining admission to law school than another.
 The business of lawyers covers all fields and they recommend only that students pursue challenging courses in an area of interest to them.
 Almost any course of study that engenders mental discipline and intellectual curiosity can lay the foundation for a successful legal education and professional career.

 No one major guarantees success than any other major in being accepted to law school.
-On its Web site, The American Bar Association provides further information on academic majors and law school in the Preparing for Law School section.
+The American Bar Association provides further information on academic majors and law school in the Preparing for Law School section.

 GPA and Trends